s-nlp/paradetox/README.md

 # Detoxification evaluation

 The automatic evaluation of the model were produced based on three parameters:
 * *style transfer accuracy* (**STA**): percentage of nontoxic outputs identified by a style classifier.
-We pretrained toxicity classifier on Jigsaw data and put it online in HuggingFace [repo](https://huggingface.co/SkolkovoInstitute/roberta_toxicity_classifier).
+We pretrained toxicity classifier on Jigsaw data and put it online in HuggingFace🤗 [repo](https://huggingface.co/SkolkovoInstitute/roberta_toxicity_classifier).
 * *content preservation* (**SIM**): cosine similarity between the embeddings of the original text and the output computed with the model of [Wieting et al. (2019)](https://aclanthology.org/P19-1427/).
 * *fluency* (**FL**): percentage of fluent sentences identified by a RoBERTa-based classifier of linguistic acceptability trained on the CoLA dataset.

 All code used for our experiments to evluate different detoxifcation models can be run via Colab notebook [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1xTqbx7IPF8bVL2bDCfQSDarA43mIPefE?usp=sharing)

 ## Detoxification model
-New SOTA for detoxification task -- BART (base) model trained on ParaDetox dataset -- we released online in HuggingFace repository [here](https://huggingface.co/SkolkovoInstitute/bart-base-detox).
+**New SOTA** for detoxification task -- BART (base) model trained on ParaDetox dataset -- we released online in HuggingFace🤗 repository [here](https://huggingface.co/SkolkovoInstitute/bart-base-detox).

 You can also check out our [demo](https://detoxifier.nlp.zhores.net/junction/).